-For him, resurrection of his people is thru the creation of "a risen life, a life of knowing ourselves", knowing and loving each other and creating the social and cultural basis for our coming into "the fullness of ourselves".
+For him, resurrection of his people is thru the creation of "a risen life, a life of knowing ourselves", knowing and loving each other and creating, as we say in Kawaida, the social and cultural basis for our coming into "the fullness of ourselves".
 This, he asserts, requires that we be self-determining and become a renewed and strengthened people who are "resurrected not from the will of others to see us rise, but from our own determination to rise irrespective of what the world thinks".